yurikoval/omniauth-slack/README.md

 Use the first provider to sign users in and the second to add the application to their team.

 Slack is designed to allow quick authorization of users with minimally scoped requests.
-Deeper scope authorizations are intended to be aquired with further passes thru Slack's authorization process, as the needs of the user and the endpoint app require.
+Deeper scope authorizations are intended to be acquired with further passes thru Slack's authorization process, as the needs of the user and the endpoint app require.

 This works because Slack scopes are additive: Once you successfully authorize a scope, the token will possess that scope forever, regardless of what flow or scopes are requested at future authorizations.